 First, I compare the total number and mean earnings of ex-offenders' jobs in King County, which is home to Seattle, to those in neighboring Pierce and Snohomish.
-I also compare King to Spokane, which lies 230 miles East of Seattle and contains the second largest city in WA, to account for potential spatial spillovers.
-The Online Appendix includes a map of these areas.
+I also compare King to Spokane, which lies 230 miles east of Seattle and contains the second largest city in Washington, to account for potential spatial spillovers.
+The appendix includes a map of these areas.

-Figure 4 Panels A and B plot log total employment and earnings for ex-offenders' jobs in King, Pierce, Snohomish, and Spokane Counties relative to the quarter before BTB took effect.
+Figure 4A and figure 4B plot log total employment and earnings for exoffenders' jobs in King, Pierce, Snohomish, and Spokane Counties relative to the quarter before BTB took effect.
 The graphs include ex-offenders released before 2013 only, thus fixing the sample before the implementation of the law.
-Panel A demonstrates that total ex-offender employment in King County trended very similarly to neighboring areas both in the aftermath of the Great Recession and during the moderate recovery that has taken place since 2010.
+Figure 4A demonstrates that total ex-offender employment in King County trended very similarly to neighboring areas both in the aftermath of the Great Recession and during the moderate recovery that has taken place since 2010.
 All areas continued to show similar trends after BTB, with no substantial increases in King relative to Pierce, Snohomish, or Spokane.
-Panel B shows that total earnings exhibit a pattern similar to total employment, suggesting that BTB also did not help offenders find higher paying jobs.
-Both Panels A and B look highly similar if employment and earnings is broken out further by race, which suggests that white ex-offenders' gains are not being offset by losses among non-whites or vice versa.
+Figure 4B shows that total earnings exhibit a pattern similar to total